from fastcore.test import test_fail,test_eqCore API

 cmds:str=None, # Allowed commands (comma-separated, config format); defaults to ok_cmds

-ops:str=None, # Allowed operators (comma-separated); defaults to ok_ops
+dests:str=None, # Allowed destinations (comma-separated); defaults to ok_dests

 add_cmds:str=None, # Temp add these commands